On the reconstruction of bandlimited signals from random samples quantized via noise-shaping: Numerical experiments

-Taking $3000$ random samples of the function $f$ from the interval $\left[-\frac{25}{2},\frac{25}{2}\right]$, in the first part (Fig \ref{fig:Fig1}), we show visually that we achieve good reconstruction using our method in both $\Sigma\Delta$ (seventh-order) and $\beta$ quantization schemes.
-We also plot the reconstructed function when using the MSQ scheme for comparison.
-In Fig \ref{fig:Fig1}(a) and \ref{fig:Fig1}(c), we plot a zoomed-in version of $f$ along with the reconstructed function $f^{\sharp}$.
-To better highlight the inaccuracy introduced by each of these three quantization procedures, we exhibit only the error introduced by each in Fig \ref{fig:Fig1}(b) and \ref{fig:Fig1}(d).
-Unlike the noise-shaping quantization approaches mentioned in this study, where the samples have to be partitioned into three collections due to the presence of the block diagonal matrix $V$, in the MSQ scenario as $p=m$ (which implies that $V$ is the identity matrix), no such partitioning is necessary.
-Further, the collection of symmetric Bernoulli random variables is also not required.
-For MSQ, we consider the quantization alphabet of the form with
+Unlike the noise-shaping quantization approaches discussed in this study, where the samples must be partitioned into three collections due to the presence of the block diagonal matrix \( V \), no such partitioning is necessary in the MSQ scenario, as \( p = m \) (which implies that \( V \) is the identity matrix).
+Furthermore, the collection of symmetric Bernoulli random variables is not required.